travelerlocal.com

 Traveler pathways

-Start from the traveler’s situation, not the site map
+Start from the traveler’s situation, not our menu

 A first-time visitor, a short-break traveler, and a business traveler need different starting points.
 These paths keep the first choice honest.